(not applicable in Mobile App projects)

 By default, Localize will automatically detect the visitor's preferred language from their browser settings and select that language (if your website supports it).

-If you don't want your phrases to be deprecated, simply deselect this option and click Save.
+- If you don't want your phrases to be deprecated at all, simply deselect this option and click Save.

-Select this checkbox to have Localize bring any meta tags found in the
+Select this checkbox to have Localize bring specific meta tags found in the

 <head> of your website into the dashboard where they can be translated. (this option is enabled by default)

 See which tags are supported and read more about the importance of translating meta tags here...